Manfred-Madelaine-pro/poker-liar/README.md

 Filter winners (based on score?)
 Reproduce
 Train child's again
 Display win ratio over generations

+Trainning mode (reproduction)
+Use mode
+   See one turn, one game, the full game
+Reuse players?

 Save games in file as Json (Game)